-The offences and persons falling within the jurisdiction of military courts in time of war or under martial law, their organisation and the appointment, where necessary, of judges and public prosecutors from courts of justice to military courts shall be regulated by law.
+The offences and persons falling within the jurisdiction of military courts in time of war, their organisation and the appointment, where necessary, of judges and public prosecutors from civil courts to military courts shall be regulated by law.

-The organisation of military judicial organs, their functions, matters relaying to the status of military judges, relations between military judges acting as military prosecutors and the office of commander under which they serve, shall be regulated by law in accordance with the principles of the independence of courts and the security of tenure of judges and with the requirements of military service.
-Relations between military judges and the office of commander under under which they serve, regarding the requirements of military service apart from judicial functions, shall also be prescribed by law.
+The organisation of military judicial organs, their functions, matters relating to the status of military judges, relations between military judges acting as military prosecutors and the office of commander under which they serve, shall be regulated by law in accordance with the principles of the independence of courts and the security of tenure of judges.